Fresh4Less/raftulization/README.md

  - `-f`: Comma separated list of forwarding addresses.
 Each address is of the form `P1~P2~C` where P1 is the source->client forwarding port, P2 is the client->source forwarding port, and C is the client ip address.

+Run LED test:

+`./raftulization ledtest`

+If pixelsupport is enabled and you get device errors, make sure you run as sudo.